 As your baby's cries escalate, you can be sure to hear well meant enquiries of, "are you sure you have enough milk?" or "maybe your milk isn't strong enough?"
 Find out how to tell if your baby is really hungry.

 Lactation after loss is rarely discussed after you've had a miscarriage or pregnancy loss.
 Here is some advice and support for lactation after a loss.

 Lactation consultants do much more than teach women how to breastfeed.
 Find out what a lactation consultant can do for you.

 Lactation cookies recipe that works FAST and tastes great!
 90% of our members say that our lactation cookies increased their breastmilk supply.

-Breastfeeding and your libido has run for the hills?
-No matter how high your libido was before you gave birth, here's some important information about your sex drive while breastfeeding.
+Breastfeeding, and your libido has run for the hills?
+No matter how high your libido was before giving birth, hormones from breastfeeding can result in low libido.